boazbk/tcs/lec_06_loops.md

 where `one` and `zero` are variables which are always set to be zero or one, and `IF` is shorthand for NAND implementation of our usual $IF$ function (i.e., $IF(a,b,c)$ equals $b$ if $a=1$ and $c$ otherwise).

-To compute `indexincreasing` we use the fact that the sequence $0,1,0,1,2,1,0,1,\ldots$ of  `i`'s travels in  a standard NAND++ program is obtained from the following rules:
+To compute `indexincreasing` we use the fact that the sequence $0,1,0,1,2,1,0,1,\ldots$ of  `i`'s travels in  a standard NAND-TM program is obtained from the following rules:

 1. At the beginning `i` is increasing.
 2. If `i` reaches a point which it hasn't seen before, then it starts decreasing.